George Condo: Exhibitions

-Condo has exhibited extensively in the United States, Europe, and Asia.
-His works have been included in exhibitions at many prestigious museums including the Whitney Museum of American Art, New York; the Museum of Modern Art, New York; the Contemporary Arts Museum Houston; the Solomon R. Guggenheim Museum, New York; the Albright–Knox Art Gallery, Buffalo; Fonds national d'art contemporain, Ministere de la Culture, Paris; Museu d'Art Contemporani, Barcelona; the Kunsthalle Bielefeld in Germany; the Musée Maillol, Paris; the "Terrae Motus" collection in the Royal Palace of Caserta, Italy; the Museo de Arte Contemporáneo de Monterrey, Mexico; the Musée d'art moderne et d'art contemporain, Nice, France; the Staatliche Kunsthalle Baden-Baden, Germany; the Bonnefantenmuseum, Maastricht, Netherlands; the Irish Museum of Modern Art, Dublin; the Nationalgalerie's Berggruen Museum, Berlin; and the Phillips Collection, Washington, D.C.

 In 2005 the Museum der Moderne Salzburg and Kunsthalle Bielefeld co-organized the exhibition George Condo: One Hundred Women, curated by Dr. Thomas Kellein.
 The exhibition was accompanied by a monograph featuring essays by Margrit Brehm, Stacey Schmidt, and Kellein.
 In 2009 the Musee Maillol, Paris, organized the exhibition George Condo: The Lost Civilization featuring paintings, drawings, and sculpture created between 2003 and 2008.
 The monograph published by Gallimard in conjunction with the exhibition featured new writings on the artist's work by Didier Ottinger, Bertrand Lorquin, and Massimiliano Gioni, as well as a reprinting of Felix Guattari's original text from 1990.

 In 2011, the New Museum in New York City opened a mid-career retrospective of Condo's work titled Mental States.
 This watershed exhibition was critically acclaimed by Holland Cotter of The New York Times as "sensational".
 The show traveled to Museum Boijmans Van Beuningen in Rotterdam, the Hayward Gallery, and the Schirn Kunsthalle Frankfurt.

 In 2013, Condo's large black-and-white banner featuring a court jester was installed on the façade of the Metropolitan Opera House, advertising the Met's new production of Verdi's Rigoletto.
 In 2016 the Berggruen Museum in Berlin honored Condo with the exhibition George Condo.
 Confrontation.

-In 2017, the Phillips Collection in Washington, D.C., presented George Condo: The Way I Think, 1962 - 2017.
-The exhibition is a major survey of Condo's drawings and "drawing paintings" that will travel to the Louisiana Museum of Modern Art in Humlebæk, Denmark, in the fall of 2017.
+In 2017, the Phillips Collection in Washington, D.C. presented George Condo: The Way I Think, 1962 - 2017.
+The exhibition is a major survey of Condo's drawings and "drawing paintings" that traveled to the Louisiana Museum of Modern Art in Humlebæk, Denmark in autumn 2017.

+In 2023 Condo was the subject of an exhibition, Entrance to the Mind: Drawings by George Condo in the Morgan Library & Museum, at the Morgan Library & Museum.